nginxinc/nginx-gateway-fabric/tests/zero-downtime-upgrades/zero-downtime-upgrades.md

   - Analyze the output of wrk commands for errors and latencies.
   - Create graphs from curl output (see [instructions](#converting-curl-output-to-a-graph) in Appendix) and check for any failures on them.
-- Check the old pods logs in Google Monitoring
+- Check the old Pods logs in Google Monitoring
   - NGINX Access logs - we expect only 200 responses.
       Google Monitoring query: